 - Denying the existence of your injury;

-Read this article about defense doctors who lied about injuries and see why you want your attorney and your own independent orthopedic surgeon and neurologist watching the defense doctor at your defense exam.
+Read this article about defense doctors who lied about injuries and see why you want someone trained to watch the defense doctor at your defense exam.
 This is another of many articles about doctors who lie for insurance companies.

-The report is supposed to be biased but insurance doctors are well known for “extreme bias”, lying and more.
+But insurance doctors are well known for “extreme bias”, and even outright lies.
 Just ask your own doctor.
-I have friends who are doctors who could use some more money but they think it’s immoral to do insurance exams because they don’t want to be pressured into writing false reports.
+I have friends who are doctors who could use more money, but they think it’s immoral to do insurance exams because they don’t want to be pressured into writing false reports.

-The videos listed below are about a type of independent medical exam called a peer review or paper review used to deny treatment but in a lawsuit, the insurance company for the defense is entitled to medical exams to prove your injuries don’t exist or are not related to your accident.
-The videos are about reviews without an exam but in a lawsuit, you will have a physical exam.
+The videos listed below are about a type of independent medical exam called a peer review or paper review used to deny treatment.
+In a lawsuit, the insurance company’s attorney for the defense is entitled to medical exams to prove your injuries don’t exist or are not related to your accident.

 Dateline: The Paper Chase Pt 1 of 4 State Farm used a doctor’s “paper review” (a/k/a peer review) to rule that injuries were not related to the accident and deny payment